eggburg/PKI-Docker-TestBed/README.md

   For now we are resolving domain names by specifying "extra_hosts" in the docker-compose.yml file
 - Add differnet types of SSL server like apache or NGINX

-  For now the SSL server is run by openssl command
+  For now the SSL servers are run by openssl commands

 - Add scripts to capture the packets while running the tests